 January 15th: National Hat Day

 Hooray for Hat by Won is another fun read.
-Elephant is grumpy until he opens his door to discover a hat waiting for him.
+The elephant is grumpy until he opens his door to discover a hat waiting for him.
 He sets off to show Zebra his hat which sets a parade in motion.

 January 18th: National Thesaurus Day